Make money selling plants from your own backyard nursery

 It would be a good idea to go to a couple local farmer's markets or flea markets that have plant sellers.
 Take a look at their stock, and see what advice they can give you.

-First lean-to greenhouse we built to start plants for sale
+Lean to greenhouse for our backyard nurseryFirst lean-to greenhouse we built to start plants for sale

 Selling your plants

 Let's say you've figured out that you would like to start your backyard nursery business by selling 100 each of the 10 most popular bedding plants in your area.
-Based on our research, we grew marigolds, nasturtiums, sweet pea and a miniature sunflower that turned out to be our bet seller.
+Based on our research, we grew marigolds, nasturtiums, sweet pea and a miniature sunflower that turned out to be our best seller.

 Marketing is all about finding the buyers for your plants.
 Where will you sell your plants?
 When will you sell your plants?
 Will you sell plants all season, or just try to hit the peak early summer period, and sell out in a few weeks?
 (That's what I did, by the way.)